Namrajp/git_practice/README.md

 Git commit is nothing but a state of our files.
 Like saving a file after typing a document.
 What if we update after saving, we lose the state we saved our files last time.
 If we did a commit, we could go back after saving second time update.
 `$ git checkout k32k`
+- When we make a commit, it is stored with a name that provides reference to that commit, k32k in our example is that name called _sha_.
-- We can commit using `$ git commit -a -m 'Commit message' ` which skips a step of staging.
+- We can commit using `$ git commit -a -m 'Commit message' ` or `$git commit -a` which skips a step of staging.
 Well staging is a temporary step, to decide, go back or forward.
 - We can always go back the git tree using previous `checkout` command and `$ git reset --hard` if files are not commited
  `$ git reset --hard 2de2` if files are commited but this step deletes all later commits,